angelleye/offers-for-woocommerce/README.txt

 * Tweak - General code improvements. ([#267](https://github.com/angelleye/offers-for-woocommerce/issues/267), [#273](https://github.com/angelleye/offers-for-woocommerce/issues/273))
 * Fix - Resolves CSS conflict with some themes. ([#260](https://github.com/angelleye/offers-for-woocommerce/issues/260))
 * Fix - Resolves an issue with some themes where the Add to Cart button would display even if you disabled it in your theme. ([#270](https://github.com/angelleye/offers-for-woocommerce/issues/270))
+* Fix - Resolves a potential conflict with other plugins working with WooCommerce email templates. [(#278](https://github.com/angelleye/offers-for-woocommerce/issues/278))

 = 1.3.1 - 01.03.2017 =
 * Feature - Adds ability to display current high offer on the product page. ([#257](https://github.com/angelleye/offers-for-woocommerce/issues/257))